iotubeproject/iotube-validator-service/README.md

 ### Build Executables
 `make build`

-## Being A Validator
-As a validator, you need to start three services as follows:

 ### Validator Monitor Service
 Validator monitor is a service to monitor the events of the tube contracts configured in the config file.
 The events will be processed and written into database for the other services to use.